mustardbucket1234/mustard-game-switcher/readme.md

 # GameSwitcher Protoype for RG35XX+ muOS v10

-A barebones GameSwitcher app for muOS v10 inspired by onionOS
+A GameSwitcher app for muOS v10 inspired by onionOS

-The GameSwitcher allows you to preview your recent Retroarch games and jump between them.
+The GameSwitcher allows you to launch your Recent/Favorite Retroarch games and jump between them.
 It also allows for setting up a quick save, shutoff, and resume feature (with some configuration required)

-This is definitely more of a demo than a usable product, and it *MIGHT* break your muOS install.
-So backup your saves / games before installing.
+This app was developed rapidly so it may have bugs.
+Backup your saves / games before installing.

 # How To Install:
 1. Ensure you have muOS v10 installed and you're running it on a RG35XX+
-2. Download this repository as a ZIP
+2. Download the latest release ZIP
-3. Move the `/dist` folder of the ZIP into the `ROMS` folder of your RG35XX+ SD card.
-Rename `/dist` as desired.
+3. Copy the contents of the ZIP into the `ROMS` folder of your RG35XX+ SD card
 4. Navigate to the GameSwitcher on your RG35XX+, and launch it as *External - Ports* (press SELECT if it doesn't work automatically)

 After launching, you should now see your recent Retroarch games show up.